BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Branch branch = Branch.GetInstance ();
 await branch.GetShortUrlAsync(this, data, "alias","channel","stage", tags, "feature", uriType);

-// The callback will return null if the link generation fails (or if the alias specified is aleady taken.)
+// The error method of the callback will be called if the link generation fails (or if the alias specified is aleady taken.)
 ```

 There are other methods which exclude tags and data if you don't want to pass those.
 Explore the autocomplete functionality.